Poltuu/Harpoon/README.md

 Harpoon provides support for sending your own WebHooks.
 The general philosophy is to let you design each step your way, while providing strong default solutions.
 The modularity lets you split the process into n microservices if you deem necessary.

+Webhooks processing and sending is located in the following nugets `Harpoon.Common` and `Harpoon.MassTransit`.
+Webhooks registrations and exposure is therefore separated in differents components, namely `Harpoon.Registrations`, `Harpoon.Registrations.EFStorage` and `Harpoon.Controllers`

 ## General architecture and classes

 Harpoon strongly separates each necessary component to register and retrieve webhooks, to start a notification process, or to actually send the webhooks.